-We have shown that the unit-demand mixed-logit model is capable of accommodating a wide array of empirically-relevant elasticity-curvature pairs, thereby providing further evidence of the power of the mixed-logit model as a demand framework and policy tool.
-We have also demonstrated how different components of the demand specification contribute to expanding the set of attainable elasticity-curvature pairs.
-This is useful as it both aids in identification of the mixed-logit model and demystifies the mixed-logit model by enabling the researcher to articulate the path from data to model to empirical result and/or policy recommendation for questions centered on cost passthrough.
-In particular, our theoretical and empirical results highlight the importance of modeling the shape of the price-sensitivity distribution flexibly in order to keep a healthy distance between assumptions and results.
+We have shown that the unit-demand mixed-logit model can accommodate a wide array of empirically relevant elasticity-curvature pairs, thereby providing further evidence of the power of the mixed-logit model as a demand framework and policy tool.
+We have also demonstrated how different components of the demand specification contribute to expanding the set of attainable elasticity-curvature pairs to better approximate the true shape of demand.
+This is useful as it both aids in identification of the mixed-logit model and demystifies the mixed-logit model by enabling the researcher to articulate the path from data to model to empirical results.
+In particular, our theoretical and empirical results highlight the importance of modeling mixing distributions flexibly to keep a healthy distance between assumptions and results.